pods-framework/pods/readme.txt

 == Changelog ==

+= 2.3.3.1 - April 21st, 2013 =
+* Fixed: Advanced Content Types were missing their 'Advanced' tab
+* Fixed: IE 8-10 issue with plupload implementation for the 'Add File' button
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
+* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code or contribute notes and patches all from the web at: http://pods.io/github/

 = 2.3.3 - April 21st, 2013 =
 * Added: Ability to change the output type of relationship fields with pods_field_related_output_type filter - Options are arrays (default), objects, ids, or names
 * Added: Traversal for detail_url (related_post.detail_url maps to get_permalink, same for Taxonomies, Users, or Comments)